 “This gives them the skills to hold down a job,” Harvey said.

-In addition to the white fleet vehicles, the transportation department also donated two Silverado pickup trucks to the CTC shop.
+In addition to the service fleet vehicles, the transportation department also provided two old Silverado pickup trucks to the CTC shop.
 The trucks had exhausted their usefulness to the district and were slated for auction.
-Instead, Jones sent them to the CTC to serve as training vehicles, and he expects to send more in the future.
+Jones sent them to the CTC first though to serve as training vehicles, and he expects to send more in the future.
+The trucks will be auctioned by the District once the training opportunities have been fully realized.

 “These are great because it’s hard to get vehicles donated that actually run,” Harvey said.